betterscientificsoftware/bssw.io/Documentation/ContentStyleGuide/StylingOriginalArticle.md

 ## MAIN BODY
 The structure of the main body has two parts: (1) Content of the Article; and (2) Author bios.

+### General guidelines
+* BSSw.io team encourages authors to point to a modest numder of additional resources that enhance your article.
+Too many links tend to distract readers.
+In most cases, BSSw.io team would like to have the items authors refer to in BSSw.
+These would usually be what BSSw.io calls "curated content", which means short items that provide a pointer to an extenral resource with a short description.
+Authors are welcome to prepare those as separate contributions, and BSSw.io team is happy to help.

 ### Content of the article
 The content of the article is free-flowing.